When using open-source software (OSS), have you ever stopped to wonder about who developed it?

 They designed a set-up wherein, by registering a repository undergoing maintenance on GitHub with IssueHunt, the issues are automatically imported to IssueHunt, and anyone is able to donate to those issues.
 In this system, at least 80% (the amount is set by the repository manager) of donated money is provided to those who contribute to the issues.
 Thus, money is paid for contributions to OSS; for freelance engineers with confidence in their skills, this opens up the possibility that they could make a living on those contributions alone.

 This was how the service was released, but it still faces some challenges.
-The biggest obstacle is that there are still few repositories registered on IssueHunt.
+The biggest obstacle is that there are still a few repositories registered on IssueHunt.
 In addition, they still haven’t been able to collect many donations.
 Other companies starting similar services are beginning to appear, so hopefully, they can coordinate with each other to spread this new development culture.